jundalisay/sp/content/en/research/schopenhauer/world/vol-1/chapter-27.md

 known that all these opinions, that have been so often refuted, have reappeared quite recently with renewed confidence.

-If
-we carefully examine the foundation of these views, we shall find that they ultimately involve the presupposition that the organism is merely an aggregate of phenomena of physical, chemical, and mechanical forces, which have come together here by chance, and produced the organism as a freak of nature without further significance.
+These views ultimately involve the presupposition that the organism is merely an aggregate of phenomena of physical, chemical, and mechanical forces, which have come together here by chance, and produced the organism as a freak of nature without further significance.
 The organism of an animal or of a